edgelesssys/constellation/README.md

 ## Goals

-From a security perspective, Constellation is designed to keep all data always encrypted and to prevent access from the infrastructure layer (i.e., remove the infrastructure from the TCB).
-This includes access from datacenter employees, privileged cloud admins, and attackers coming through the infrastructure (e.g., malicious co-tenants escalating their privileges).
+From a security perspective, Constellation is designed to keep all data always encrypted and to prevent access from the infrastructure layer.
+This includes access from datacenter employees, privileged cloud admins, and attackers coming through the infrastructure ,e.g., malicious co-tenants escalating their privileges.

 From a DevOps perspective, Constellation is designed to work just like what you would expect from a modern K8s engine.